biurad/php-di/README.md

 Contributions to this library are **welcome**, especially ones that:

-- Improve usability or flexibility without compromising our ability to adhere to [PSR-12] coding stardand.
+- Improve usability or flexibility without compromising our ability to adhere to [PSR-12] coding standard.
 - Optimize performance and add new features
-- Fix issues with adhering to [PSR-11] support and backward compatability.
+- Fix issues with adhering to [PSR-11] support and backward compatibility.
 -

 Please see [CONTRIBUTING] for additional details.